ibm-cloud-docs/transit-gateway/changing-config.md

    Routing type considerations:

    * To switch to a different routing type, you must delete any connections that aren't local to the transit gateway’s location.
-   * When you change from Local to Global routing for a specific transit gateway, you are charged for all associated connection traffic.
+   * When you change from local to global routing for a specific transit gateway, you are charged for all associated connection traffic.
    * The transit gateway must have fewer than 30 connections to change the routing type.

 ## Changing your configuration from the CLI